NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Reusing a previous run
 ^^^^^^^^^^^^^^^^^^^^^^

-In the latest build (post version 3.2.0), the mapprojection need not be redone, and stereo can resume at the triangulation stage (:numref:`mapproj_reuse`).
+In ASP 3.3.0 or later, the mapprojection need not be redone, and stereo can resume at the triangulation stage (:numref:`mapproj_reuse`).
 This saves a lot of computing.
 The commands in the previous section can be replaced with::